 Can You Grow Cantaloupe on a Trellis?
-How to Grow Cantaloupe Vertically
+Tips for Growing Vertically

 Cantaloupe typically is not a plant that you grow on a trellis, as the fruits are very heavy.
 However, you can grow your cantaloupe vertically to save some room.
 These vines can be very sprawling when left on the ground, and you can save a bit of room when you grow them on a trellis.